Evidence

 13th August 2024

 This contemporaneous email (13 August 2024) shows I introduced the concept of ‘Digital Exposure’ to Palm PR and raised the issue of IP/licensing.
-Palm PR subsequently adopted this terminology and model, with my former staff, without resolving ownership
+Palm PR subsequently adopted this terminology and model, with my former staff.

 Palm PR - Digital Exposure Claim